If you have found the information on these pages useful, you might like to contribute to the costs involved (this money comes directly to me)

 Family:

-Margaret Symon twin b. c 1854, d. b 29 Sep 1899
+Margaret Symon twin, missionary b. c 1854, d. b 29 Sep 1899

-• (Groom) Marriage*: He married Margaret Symon twin, daughter of John Symon railroad worker and Elizabeth Lindsay, on 20 September 1886 at Tai-yuen Fu, Shansi, China, ; At Tai-yuen Fu, Shansi, on the 20th September by the Rev W W Cassels, William Key to Margaret Symon, both of the China Inland Mission.
+• (Groom) Marriage*: He married Margaret Symon twin, missionary, daughter of John Symon railroad worker and Elizabeth Lindsay, on 20 September 1886 at Tai-yuen Fu, Shansi, China, ; At Tai-yuen Fu, Shansi, on the 20th September by the Rev W W Cassels, William Key to Margaret Symon, both of the China Inland Mission.
 As reported in the North China Herald and Supremem Court & Consular Gazette; Shanghai, October 13th 1886.

 [Additionally - William is stated as 'widower' on his 1899 marriage registration in Perth, Scotland to Mary Stewart.
 In 1888, reporting of his parents' Golden Wedding there is mention "Besides the above mentioned members of their family, they have a daughter in America, and a son engaged as a missionary in China who together have eight children."
 On his death in 1924, the probate papers are lodged in favour of Lizzie Lindsay Key, spinster.
 The death of Elizabeth Lindsay Key aged 75 is found at Broughty Ferry in 1963 - her mother is stated as Margaret Symon.]2,3,4,5